EvokeMadness/FreeCAD-sketcher-cheat-sheet/part-workbench/notes/part-workbench-notes.md

 **Aligning the objects**

-To preform a 'Common' operation the objects must be aligned according to the view projected to create the desired shape.
+To preform an 'Intersection' operation the objects must be aligned according to the view projected to create the desired shape.
 We will use FreeCAD's alignment tool to place each object inside each other.
 Select an edge on an object you would like to stay fixed.
 I've preselected one on the front projection.
 Select another edge that will be collinear with the first object.
 Start the Alignment command (Menubar: Edit → Alignment).

 ![](../resources/alignment-1.png)